 b) One of the medics who attended to the “dozens” of burned and dying child and teenage victims of the attack being interviewed the very next day.

 c) An alleged eye witness to the attack being interviewed less than a week later.

 d) One of the teachers from the school that was allegedly attacked being treated for napalm or thermite burns.

 The teenager in the black vest appears fleetingly at 2 minutes 8 seconds in Ian Pannell and Darren Conway’s 29 August 2013 report Syria crisis: Incendiary bomb victims ‘like the walking dead’ – broadcast on the BBC Ten O’Clock News just as parliament was voting on whether to intervene militarily in Syria.

-The admittedly fuzzy image of the boy at the head of this piece has been enlarged and brightened from this screencap from the sequence:
+The admittedly fuzzy image of the boy at the head of this piece has been enlarged and adjusted for colour, brightness, contrast and sharpness from this screencap from the sequence.

 At 31:56 in the BBC Panorama special Saving Syria’s Children, screened a month later on 30 September 2013, the same boy is seen moments after the above frame, apparently hobbling towards the hospital clutching his torn jeans.
 At 35:15 he appears again, exclaiming “cover me” while allegedly being treated for his injuries by Dr Saleyha Ahsan.

 Three of the alleged victims who arrive with the boy also appear in this sequence filmed inside the hospital.
 Watch it through a couple of times then take a look at the observations made here.